 Leavenworth’s spring and summer activities include hiking at the famous Waterfront Park Trail or Icicle Gorge Trail, biking, and golfing.
 There’s also plenty of good food and drink to enjoy during April’s Restaurant Appreciation Month.

-If you like beer (I don’t 🙈), you may want to visit Leavenworth during Oktoberfest in the fall when there is lots of good food, dancing, and, of course, plenty of varieties of beer.
+If you like beer, you may want to visit Leavenworth during Oktoberfest in the fall.
+You’ll find lots of good food, dancing, and, of course, plenty of varieties of beer.

 Some think Leavenworth is most beautiful during winter.
 When the village is blanketed with snow, it sure looks like a winter wonderland.
 Though horse-drawn carriage rides are available all year round, they become even more magical in the snow.
 Enjoy the scenery with your family and celebrate a White Christmas with them.
 And don’t forget to visit Kris Kringl (a year-round Christmas shop) and the Nutcracker Museum!